-A new Code of Practice was published on 31 Jan 2019 following formation of FSS and it contains details of an enforcement regime based on 'official control interventions'.
+The Food Law Code of Practice 2019 contains details of an enforcement regime based on 'official control interventions.
 These include:

 - Inspections

-- Monitoring
+- Monitorina

 - Surveillance

 - Verification

 - Auditing

 - Sampling

 This Code of Practice allows enforcement authorities to select the most appropriate choice of intervention, dependent on the level of compliance of specific premises, which is not mandatorily based on inspection.